sustrik/ribosome/README.md

 ribosome test.dna > test.txt
 ```

-However, you can redirect the output to a specific destination directly from
+You can also redirect the output to a specific destination directly from
 the DNA file.
 Use '/!output' command to accomplish the task:

 ```